matteozanatta/booking_webscraper/README.md

 Here you can play with it: [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization).

 # Python Libraries used
-Webscraping was possible thanks to **BeautifulSoup** library, which provided reliable css searching algorithms to find out all the html elements in the booking.com webpages that we needed.
+Webscraping was possible thanks to **BeautifulSoup** library, which provided reliable css searching algorithms to find out all the html elements in the booking.com webpages that I needed.

-We used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'csv' format datasets.
+I used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'csv' format datasets.

 The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that gave us the opportunity to significantly enhance the website design quality.
 Plotly Callbacks were really useful when creating dynamic data visualizations and gave fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).